Ministry of Finance (Spain): Eighteenth century

+During the reign of Ferdinand VI, a long process of recovery of the direct administration of the main revenues and taxes began, reconstituting the assets of the public treasury.
+Also, at the end of his reign, between 1754 and 1755, the king implemented a series of administrative reforms that sought to clarify the regulations of the administration and that established what the specific functions of each ministry were.

+With the royal decree of 1754, a truly bureaucratic administration for the treasury was created.
+The State Secretariat, as the governing body, coexisted with the agencies inherited from the Habsburg monarchy.
+Of all of them, the one that stood out as second in importance was the General Superintendency of the Royal Treasury, the body to which the Directorate for General Revenues depended—the body that administered the Crown's most productive revenues: customs duties and those derived from the royal monopolies of tobacco, salt and lead, among others.

-To avoid conflicts of competence that could arise between the Secretary of State of the Treasury and the Superintendency of the Treasury, they were resolved by making the holder of both were the same person: the Secretary of State.
+All these departments maintained a certain independence from each other, to the point that the directorates-general functioned as today autonomous bodies do. and an organic subordination barely existed.
+To avoid conflicts of competence that could arise between the Secretary of State of Finance and the Superintendency of the Treasury, they were resolved by making the holder of both were the same person: the Secretary of State.
 However, they were strong organs and a good proof of this was the construction in the main cities of the Kingdom of palaces destined to house their employees.
-This is the reason for the current existence of customs buildings in Valencia —today High Court of Justice of the Valencian Community—, Barcelona, Málaga (today Museum of Malaga) and in Madrid —current headquarters of the Ministry—.
+This is the reason for the current existence of customs buildings in Valencia—today High Court of Justice of the Valencian Community—, Barcelona, Málaga (today Museum of Malaga) and in Madrid—current headquarters of the Ministry—.
 All of them were architectural projects of great importance undertaken during the reigns of Ferdinand VI, Charles III and Charles IV.

 The Marquess of Ensenada, Treasury Minister between 1743 and 1754.

 A single tax

-Since 1754, the Directorate for General Revenues was defined as the body in charge of controlling the main taxes and existing revenues.
-Fundamentally the income of customs and provincial taxes.
-From within this Directorate, promoted by the Marquess of the Ensenada, Secretary of State for the Treasury, took place the creation of a general cadastre for Castile aimed at reducing the many indirect taxes and few direct contributions to a single tax, which had previously been created in the territories of the old Crown of Aragon during the reign of Philip V. Although the project failed, a whole program to be followed by the subsequent owners of the portfolio was established.
+Since 1754, the Directorate for General Revenues was defined as the body in charge of controlling the main taxes and existing revenues: fundamentally, these were tariffs and provincial taxes.
+From within this Directorate, promoted by The Marquess of the Ensenada, Secretary of State for the Treasury, took place the creation of a general cadastre for Castile aimed at reducing the many indirect taxes and few direct contributions to a single tax (Única Contribución), which had previously been created in the territories of the old Crown of Aragon during the reign of Philip V. Although the project failed, a whole program to be followed by the subsequent owners of the portfolio was established.

-During the reign of Charles IV an economic crisis began to take place in Spain, aggravated by the European political instability arising from the French Revolution.
-The reflection in the organization of the Administration was immediate: in 1790 the Secretary of State and the Universal Dispatch of the Indies disappears.
-The matters of American taxation were incorporated into the Treasury and it exists from that moment and up to 1836, except in specific periods.
-The ministry was structured through two offices, one for the taxation in Spain and the other for the Indies.